-UGL is an English holding company into which the results of the UWS, UCS and Utmost Life and Pensions businesses are consolidated.
-The operating subsidiaries through which business is conducted include UPE, incorporated in Ireland, UL, incorporated in the Isle of Man, UW, incorporated in Guernsey and ULP, incorporated in England.
+UGP is an English holding company into which the results of the UWS, UCS, Quilter and Utmost Life and Pensions businesses are consolidated.
+The operating subsidiaries through which business is conducted include UPE and QIID, incorporated in Ireland, UL and QIIOM, incorporated in the Isle of Man, UW, incorporated in Guernsey and ULP, incorporated in England.

-The operating subsidiary companies comply with local laws and regulations and report to the regulator as required by Codes and requirement including:
+The operating subsidiary companies comply with local laws and regulations and report to the regulators as required by all applicable Codes and requirements.
+The Group's regulators include: